dafny-lang/dafny/docs/OnlineTutorial/guide.md

   method `Abs` to make use of `abs`.
 After confirming the method still verifies, change the body of `Abs` to also use `abs`.
-(After doing this, you will realize there is not much point in having a method that does exactly the same thing as a function method.)*
+(After doing this, you will realize there is not much point in having a method that does exactly the same thing as a compiled function.)*

 ``` {.editonly}
 function abs(x: int): int